JGMelon22/JoinUS/README.md

 A simple web app made to register emails to a database using Node JS, CSS and HTML connecting to MySQL.

 # How to use?
-- First, you must have MySQL installed on your machine (localy or throw Docker);
+- First, make sure you have MySQL installed;
-- Clone the repository;
 - Create the join_us database using the query I provided on the file "DatabaseAndQueries.sql"
-- Open up Bash or PowerShell on the JoinUs folder and run the application with `node app.js` to start the localhost;
+- Open your shell terminal where the app.js is located and run `node app.js`;
 - Access the localhost through your web browser: `localhost:8080`;
 - Have fun :D